2019 construction season underway

 Four new county projects begin

-The first new project to get underway this year, Fort Snelling area county road (County roads 204 and 205) area reconstruction, should be completed later this year.
+Fort Snelling area county road (County roads 204 and 205) area reconstruction is the first new project to get underway this year and should be completed later this year.
 Crews will remove and replace pavement, as well as improve trails, accessibility and stormwater management.

-People will also see construction begin on Bottineau Boulevard (County Road 81) in Brooklyn Park.
+Bottineau Boulevard (County Road 81) in Brooklyn Park will also begin in 2019.
 This is the fourth project since 2008 to upgrade this county road between Robbinsdale and Osseo to make the road safer for all users, provide better traffic flow and reduce congestion and delays.
 Over the next two years, this project will add through lanes and dedicated turn lanes.
 There will also be new sidewalks, curbs and traffic signals.
 Utilities will be replaced and new stormwater systems will be installed.
 And, the Crystal Lake Regional Trail will be extended.
 To do this year’s work, the project will close Bottineau Boulevard between 71st Avenue to just south of Brooklyn Boulevard (County Road 130/152).

 Several other county projects continue